wtsi-npg/npg_ranger/docs/server.rst

 Authentication should be done by a front server.
 It is expected that the incoming request has X-Remote-User header set.
-The data will be served if the remote user has 'read' permission for alll files that have to be merged/served.
+The data will be served if the remote user has 'read' permission for all files that have to be merged/served.

 APACHE REVERSE PROXY
 ====================